 You've been diligent about saving and investing throughout your career, and you feel confident your portfolio will produce enough lifetime income to fund a rewarding retirement.

 Many investors nearing or just entering retirement may be too conservative in their investment portfolio, or too heavily invested in cash or cash-like instruments.
 While this protects savings, at least in nominal terms, it may hinder growth potential.
-The good news, however, is that there may be a way to consistently manage your portfolio to weather the volatility of the markets—via a “protected accumulation strategy.”
+The good news, however, is that there may be a way to consistently manage your portfolio to weather the volatility of the markets—via a “secured income strategy.”

 What are the risks to which this strategy may be applied?